demianrasko/Dynamics-365-Workflow-Tools/docs/ConcatenateFromQuery.md

 * **Format (Optional)** : The format only if you need a special format.
 Used for numbers or dates.
 It uses the C# string format specification.
 As examples: dd-MM-yyyy for dates or
 $#,##0.00 for money.

+* **TopRecordCount (Optional)** : When not defined, it takes all records.
+If you want to limit the number of records, just put the number here

 * **Output parameter: ConcatenatedString** : the concatenated string that can be used in steps that follow this workflow step.